- QUICK CONTACT

-South Dalmatia has only one marina in Dubrovnik, but is also accessible from Makarska and one way charters from Split.
+South Dalmatia has only one marina in Dubrovnik but is also accessible from Makarska and one-way charters from Split.

 Dubrovnik as it's main starting port and South Dalmatia offer an amazing area for catamaran sailing holidays.
-As the other sailing regions in Croatia it offers a few wonderful small Mediterranean towns on the way, giving you the chance to see 'the Mediterranean as it once was'. to not miss the national park of Mljet.
+As the other sailing regions in Croatia, it offers a few wonderful small Mediterranean towns on the way, giving you the chance to see 'the Mediterranean as it once was'. to not miss the national park of Mljet.
 It's a jewel of Southern Adriatic, that will take away from the boat for a while, whether it is going to be a bike ride, a nice walk, a run or a rent-a-car ride around the island which we definitely recommend.

 Korcula is the main town on the island Korcula situated on its eastern side, right across the narrow and busy Peljesac channel.
 Korcula is not to miss on your Dubrovnik catamaran charter adventure.
 It offers an amazing architectural heritage, a marina with great service and facilities and some good nightlife.
-Food and vine, not to forget, we have to mention Korcula's traditional sweets and vines Posip and Grk grown right there on Korcula.
+Food and vine, not to forget, we have to mention Korcula's traditional sweets and vines Posip and Grk has grown right there on Korcula.

 Lastovo is one of the most distant islands considering the mainland.
 It's a Nature Park, a protected area of the island and its archipelago made from to groups of small islands Lastovnjaci.
 Enjoy the great restaurant offer at Lastovo, look for the bay named Zaklopatica, situated on the northern side of the island, a favorite spot for nautical clientele.
 We particularly recommend the traditional family restaurant Augusta Insulae, held by our friends and good men.
 Just be sure to reserve your table in advance if in high season!